 During my tenure at Sheffield Hallam University I have developed and delivered legal method and legal research modules for postgraduate programmes such as the LLM in Healthcare Law, the LLM in Corporate Law and Strategy and the Graduate Diploma in Law.
 I have also developed and delivered skills courses which incorporated academic skills, legal skills, lawyering skills, employability skills, PDP skills, and IT skills; and I introduced Mooting into the law curriculum in 1994.

 During my time at Sheffield Hallam University I have also held a variety of non-teaching roles, including Orientation Tutor, Dissertation Tutor, Level 5 Year Tutor, Level 6 Year Tutor, and Careers Advisor.

-Contemporary antisemitism, critical race theory, theories of adjudication.
+My areas of interest are contemporary antisemitism, critical race theory, theories of adjudication.

 Department Of Law And Criminology

 English Legal System